-A cochlear implant consists of an inner and an outer part that are kept together by magnets.
+A CI consists of an internal and an external component, which are held together by magnets.

-- The microphone of the outer part will pick up sounds from the environment which are then transmitted to the speech processor.
-This is where the sound is analysed and processed into a code.
-The code is then transmitted to the internal receiver.
+- The microphone on the external component picks up and transmits sounds from the environment to the speech processor.
+The latter analyses and processes the sound into code, which is then transmitted from the external to the internal component.

-- The internal receiver with chip determines which electrodes in the cochlea are stimulated.
-These electrical pulses stimulate the auditory nerve, which in turn will transmit the signal to the brain.
-There, the signal will be recognized as sound.
+- The internal chip determines which electrodes in the cochlea need to be stimulated.
+These electrical impulses stimulate the auditory nerve, which relays signals to the brain, which recognises these signals as sounds.

-Who is eligible for the reimbursement of a cochlear implant?
+Who qualifies for reimbursement of the cost of a cochlear implant?

-- Children and adults with severe to profound hearing loss in both ears, when conventional hearing aids do not suffice.
+- Children and adults with severe hearing loss in both ears, who cannot be treated satisfactorily with traditional hearing aids.

-- Hearing loss must be at least 85dBHL (decibels hearing level) and understanding speech should not be over 30 percent.
+- The hearing loss must be at least 70 dBHL (decibels hearing level) and understanding of speech without a traditional hearing aid must not exceed 50%.

-- Because the electric signals are directly transmitted to the auditory nerve, the auditory nerve needs to be intact so that it can be stimulated.
+- Because the electrical signals are transmitted directly to the auditory nerve it has to be intact and receptive to stimulation.

-- Children younger than 12 years are eligible for a cochlear implant in both ears.
+- Children below the age of 12 may qualify for a cochlear implant in both ears.